South Asia News Media Conference

 Rupa Jha

-CEO & Co-founder, Collective Newsroom
+CEO and Co-founder, Collective Newsroom

 Jaideep Karnik